Home

 They had at least three offspring, Mary Skala, Regina Ann Metro and David Metro.

-In 1972, they lived in Uniontown.
 Andrew passed away at Continental No. 2 on June 29, 2002, at the age of 71.
+His remains were lowered into eternal repose in St. John Byzantine Cemetery in Hopwood.

 Daughter Mary Metro taught adult computer classes at Uniontown High School in the 1990s.
 She married Michael Skala, and they make their home in Continental No. 2 near Uniontown.

-Daughter Regina Ann Metro (1964-2018) was born on Feb.
+Daughter Regina Ann Metro (1964-2014) was born on Feb.
 8, 1964 in Uniontown.
 She resided in Continental No. 2 near Uniontown and produced a daughter, Christa Angelo.
 For 14 years, she worked as a call service representative for Vertex.
 She was a longtime member of St. Joseph Roman Catholic Church in Uniontown.
 Tragically, she was stricken with cancer and died at the age of 50 on Sept.
 16, 2014.
 Rev. Fr.
 Ronald L. Simboli celebrated the funeral mass in the family church, with burial in St. John the Baptist Byzantine Catholic Cemetery in Hopwood.
 An obituary was published in the Greensburg Tribune Review.

 • Granddaughter Christa Angelo